-- The government thanks Dr. Kobinger for his participation and public service as a member of the COVID-19 Vaccine Task Force. - As experts and industry leaders, Task Force members provide invaluable insight -- all on a volunteer basis -- to help the government make sound evidence-based decisions to protect the health and safety of Canadians during the pandemic. - Since June 2020, the Task Force and its Bio-manufacturing Sub-Committee have reviewed and provided advice on numerous domestic vaccine and bio-manufacturing proposals and international vaccine candidates. - Task Force members have committed to ensuring transparency and to recusing themselves from providing advice on projects where there is a conflict. - In 23 instances, a member of the Task Force declared a conflict of interest pertaining to a specific proposal, or candidate, and formally recused themselves -- not participating in deliberations or the formulation of advice. - The conflict of interest protocol available on the NRC website is in line with standards for other volunteer external advisory bodies across government, and embodies international best practices.
+- As experts and industry leaders, Task Force members provide invaluable insight -- all on a volunteer basis -- to help the government make sound evidence-based decision to protect the health and safety of Canadians during the pandemic. - Since June 2020, the Task Force and its Bio-manufacturing Sub-Committee have reviewed and provided advice on 64 domestic vaccine and bio-manufacturing proposals and international vaccine candidates. - The process related to this advice is in line with similar task forces around the world. - Task Force members have committed to ensuring transparency and to recusing themselves from providing advice on projects where there is a conflict. - The conflict of interest protocol available on the NRC website is in line with standards for other councils across government with members who are not public office holders, and embodies international best practices.